-When the economy hits hard, some families cut back on grocery bills by cutting out the fruits and vegetables and going for cheaper items that are frequently high in sugar and saturated fats.
+When the economy hits hard, some families cut back on grocery bills by cutting out organic things and even fruits and vegetables, and going for cheaper items that are frequently high in sugar and saturated fats.

 We’re all facing tough choices in this challenging economy, but I caution my patients strongly against cutting back on the best nutritional choices.
 Fruits and vegetables these days don’t contain the same level of nutrients as they did when we were small because of farming techniques and overall degradation of the nutrients in the soil.
 In my opinion, choosing organic foods is the best way to make sure your children get the maximum amount of nutrition out of their meals.

 When I made the decision to begin my Organic Journey, we took a look at our food choices to do what we could to keep the budget under control.
 Here are five techniques I’ve learned to help keep costs down and nutritive value up.